AndyChhuon/Petyogi_app/readme.md

 With a UI inspired by Duolingo, PetYogi uses gamification to get the user coming back for daily journaling and meditations but don't forget your streak! 🔥

-Note: This project is no longer maintained.
+Note: This project is no longer being maintained.

 ---
 ## 🎥 Demo